wirbel-at-vdr-portal/PyThermalCamera/README.md

 # PyThermalcam
-Python Software to use the Topdon TC001 Thermal Camera on Linux and the Raspberry Pi.
-It **may** work with other similar cameras!
-Please feed back if it does!
+Python Software to use the Topdon TC001 Thermal Camera on Python.
+It **may** work with other similar cameras.

 Huge kudos to LeoDJ on the EEVBlog forum for reverse engineering the image format from these kind of cameras (InfiRay P2 Pro) to get the raw temperature data! https://www.eevblog.com/forum/thermal-imaging/infiray-and-their-p2-pro-discussion/200/ Check out Leo's Github here: https://github.com/LeoDJ/P2Pro-Viewer/tree/main

+**NOTE NOTE NOTE: This is a heavy modified version of leswright1977/PyThermalCamera It has different features and different key bindings!**

 ## Introduction